grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ## CortexIngesterTSDBHeadCompactionFailed

 This alert fires when a Cortex ingester is failing to compact the TSDB head into a block.

 A TSDB instance is opened for each tenant writing at least 1 series to the ingester and its head contains the in-memory series not flushed to a block yet.
-If the TSDB head compaction fails it means it's failing to compact a block from the in-memory series for at least 1 tenant.
+Once the TSDB head is compactable, the ingester will try to compact it every 1 minute.
+If the TSDB head compaction repeatedly fails, it means it's failing to compact a block from the in-memory series for at least 1 tenant, and it's a critical condition that should be immediately investigated.

 How to investigate:
 - Look for details in the ingester logs